Normal integral representation for the joint survival function of the cumulative sums of the components of multinomial random vectors: Definitions and notation

-This neat equation provides a direct relationship between the joint survival function of the cumulated components of any multinomial random vector and the joint cumulative distribution function of a corresponding Dirichlet distribution.
+This identity provides a direct relationship between the joint survival function of the cumulative sums of the components of any multinomial random vector and a Dirichlet probability over the corresponding cumulative-sum region.